NanTheBeast/Rosalind/README.md

-This is a template for targeted DNA sequencing analysis.
+This is a record of Nan`s Rosalind practice.